getWombats/blog_ui/README.md

 - [ ] Put all opening curly braces on new line
 - [ ] Implement blog list view
 - [ ] Implement Drawer menu
-- [ ] Implement "add blog" button with functionality
+- [ ] Implement "add blog post" button with functionality
 - [ ] Implement folder structure or something like a design pattern
+- [ ] Implement "add new blog post" dialog

 Roadmap to be completed soon...